 [Section 28A inserted by No. 4 of 2002 s.
 68.]

-29. Restriction on sale of unroadworthy vehicles
+29. Unroadworthy vehicles, restrictions on sale of

 (1) Except where he has reasonable grounds for believing that the vehicle is being acquired for the purpose of being broken up (the proof whereof shall lie upon him), a dealer shall not sell, and a yard manager or salesperson shall not assist in the sale of, a second-hand vehicle in respect of which an order is in force under section 28.